Injection moulded EMC and RFI parts

 As an example, we use a copper conductive colloid material to provide precise EMC protection.
 This incorporates silver-coated copper particles and conductive resins to provide a conductive layer that is compatible with a wide range of plastics and resins.
 It ensures effective shielding against radiated RFI and EMI and can also be used as a ground plane to protect equipment from electrostatic discharges.

-All materials are fully complaint with EMC standards.
+All materials are fully compliant with EMC standards.